How to Clean a Coffee Grinder to Achieve Great Tasting Coffee

 Most of us tend to use electric grinders, although you can still get ones that allow you to grind the coffee beans by hand.
 But whatever kind of grinder you have, it will need to be cleaned out on a regular basis.

-But before we provide you with advice about how to clean your grinder, let’s explain a little more about the differences..
+Before we get into how to clean your grinder, let’s explain a little more about the differences as one is more complicated to clean than the other.

-It doesn’t matter what kind of grinder you use when grinding beans to make coffee.
-With any essential tool such as a grinder, you’ll need to clean it regularly.
+No matter what kind of grinder you use when grinding beans to make coffee you’ll need to clean it regularly.

-How Often Should An Electric Grinder Be Cleaned?
+How Often Should A Blade Grinder Be Cleaned?

 If you use yours daily, you should give it a quick clean once a week.
 If not, the oils released by the beans will become rancid, affecting the flavor and aroma of the coffee.